Religion in Taiwan: 1945 onwards—Republic of China rule

 Tianyuanggong, a temple of Yiguandao in Tamsui, New Taipei.

 In 1945, after the Second World War, the administration of Taiwan was handed over to the Republic of China through General Order No. 1.
 The People's Republic of China was established four years later in mainland China under the Chinese Communist Party.

-In 1949, the 63rd Celestial Master of Taoism Zhang Enpu (張恩溥) escaped from mainland China to Taiwan after the Government of the Republic of China retreated to Taiwan after losing the Chinese Civil War, bringing the religious leadership and orthodoxy of Zhengyi Dao to Taiwan.
-The lineage for the Celestial Master has since passed on to the 65th Celestial Master Zhang Yijiang (張意將).
+In 1949, several religious leaders of mainland China including the 63rd Celestial Master of Taoism Zhang Enpu (張恩溥), and the 7th Changkya Khutukhtu, the spiritual head of Tibetan Buddhism in Inner Mongolia Lobsang Pelden Tenpe Dronme escaped to Taiwan after the Government of the Republic of China retreated to Taiwan after losing the Chinese Civil War.
+With Zhang Enpu the religious leadership and orthodoxy of Zhengyi Dao was brought to Taiwan.
+The lineage for the Celestial Master had since passed on to the 64th Celestial Master Zhang Yuanxian (張源先), who passed away in 2008.
+As the Republic of China government has yet to confer a new Celestial Master, there is no officially recognized 65th Celestial Master as of 2021.

 The rapid economic growth of Taiwan since the 1970s and 1980s ("Taiwan Miracle") accompanied by a quick renewal of Chinese folk religion, challenging Max Weber's theories on secularisation and disenchantment, has led many scholars to investigate how folk religious culture, with its emphasis on values like loyalty, its social network of temples and gods' societies, may have contributed to the island's economic development.
 During the same period, folk religions developed ties with environmental causes.
 Chinese salvationist religions (such as earlier Xiantiandao) become increasingly popular in Taiwan after 1945, although some of them were illegal until the 1980s.

 After the 1950s, and especially since the 1970s, there was a significant growth of Buddhism.
 Chinese Buddhism developed into distinctively new forms, with the foundation of organizations like the Tzu Chi, the Fo Guang Shan and the Dharma Drum Mountain, which follow the Humanistic Buddhism movement that was founded in mainland China during the early 20th century.
 Many highly realized Buddhist masters, such as Master Hsing Yun, Master Sheng-yen, Master Yin Shun, and others escaped from mainland China to Taiwan when the Government of the Republic of China retreated to Taiwan after losing the Chinese Civil War.
 They promoted Humanistic Buddhism reformist movement in Taiwan, which was pioneered by Master Taixu in mainland China.
 Tibetan Buddhism had also spread into the island.
 Since the 2000s, there has been an increasing cooperation between religious groups in Taiwan and mainland China which decreased tensions between them.
 Despite this, there are still tensions from past events, including Taiwan being removed from the United Nations by the People's Republic of China.